 Cooking with new varieties of basil is fun.
 Each variety has its own delicate nuances and is easy to pair with your favorite food.
 I like to make kitchen staples, such as infused salt and vinegar, using the herb so that I have that great basil flavor handy in the kitchen year-round.
 However, you can use it to make body products, as well.
 Basil essential oil purchased from an aromatherapy-supply retailer or herb shop is useful in making bath products and cosmetics, but for the home gardener, there are many ways to extract oils directly from the plants for fragrance and aromatherapy purposes.

 These five projects featuring basil will help you to find new uses for this garden herb.

 1. Basil Salt

-Use a mortar and pestle to pound together 1/4 cup basil leaves and 1/2 cup salt until basil is broken down.
+Use a mortar and pestle to pound together 1/4 cup basil leaves and 1/2 cup salt until the herb is broken down.
 Spread on plate to dry for a few days.
 Store in covered glass container at room temperature for up to 8 months.

 Applications: Sprinkle on vegetables, fish, chicken or meats.
 It’s also delicious on fresh, sliced tomatoes.

 Fill a quart jar with clean, patted-dry basil leaves.
 Cover with white-wine vinegar.
 Let sit at room temperature for one week.
 Strain and discard spent leaves.
 Repeat the steeping process using fresh leaves for a stronger flavor.
 Strain into bottle with clean sprig of basil for identification.
 You can make a variety of herbal vinegars, using a different basil in each.

 Applications: Lemon- or lime-basil vinegar is wonderful in fruit salads or over greens; opal- or cinnamon-basil vinegar is a tasty finisher in sauces or soups.